 - RNA services

 Directors: Chris Gocke, MD, and Kim Doheny, Ph.D.

 JHG provides research and clinical genotyping and sequencing together with extensive analytic expertise.
-A partnership between the IGM and the Department of Pathology, JHG opened its doors in 2017, co-localizing four existing labs:
+A partnership between the Departments of Genetic Medicine and Pathology, JHG opened its doors in 2017, co-localizing four existing labs:

 - Molecular Diagnostic Lab, which provides diagnostic services for oncology patients